stormpath/stormpath-documentation/source/errors.rst

 7104
 -------------
-Login attempt failed because there is no Account in the Application’s associated Account Stores with the specified username or email.
+Login attempt failed because there is no Account in the Application’s associated Account Stores with the specified ``username`` or ``email``.

 7200
 -------------